rreddy404/rreddy404.github.io/_posts/2025-09-01-UnderstandingTreatmentGroups.md

 - Inquiries or leads

 These are closely tied to **awareness** and **consideration** stages of the funnel.
-Actions like purchases or long‑term retention are closer to business goals but are harder to attribute directly to a single marketing treatment — too many other factors can interfere.
+Actions like purchases or long‑term retention are closer to business goals but are harder to attribute directly to a single marketing treatment, there are too many other factors that can interfere.

 > Think: you can lead a horse to your website, but you can’t make it buy your overpriced vegetable dust.